-This is to restrict any contact between individuals as far as possible.
+This is to restrict contact between individuals as far as possible.
 The University remains open and operating as far as possible with the following restrictions:

 Podcast: Meet our researchers

-Docherty AB. et al, (2020)
+Ali S. et al, (2020)

-Song R. et al, (2020), The Journal of infection
+Weissenbacher A. et al, (2020), American Journal of Transplantation

 Artificial intelligence for colonoscopic polyp detection: High performance versus human nature.